andypiper/andypiper/README.md

 ### Hey there, friend! 👋🏻

 I'm Andy.
-I'm the Senior Developer Relations Engineer at [the Matrix Foundation](https://matrix.org/).
+I'm the Senior Developer Relations Engineer at [the Matrix.org Foundation](https://matrix.org/).

 You can find me primarily on <a rel="me" href="https://macaw.social/@andypiper">Mastodon</a> (but I am also in other places in the [#Fediverse](https://fediverseforfreedom.org/?ref=gh-profile)).